Get money-saving tips in your inbox.

 • Following too closely

-• Driving without a licence or proof of insurance
+• Failing to produce a licence or proof of insurance (not to be confused with driving without insurance)

 • Driving the wrong way on a one-way street